jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Business Tasks
 In this scenario, I am the stakeholder interested in investing in an Airbnb servicing company.
 Airbnb cleaning fees have been increasing over time, and cleaning is the only human element required to operate an Airbnb business.
-I think there is an opportunity to start a servicing company that can improve an Airbnb hosts’ operating system.
+I think there is an opportunity to start a servicing company that can improve an Airbnb's operating system.

 Business Task:
 1. How big is the current Airbnb market opportunity in NY?